CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+META*_ Update the [COMEDI | https://clarino.uib.no/comedi/records] record: (update and) add the location PID (under Resources) and add the Availability start date (under Distribution)
 # [ ] _*?PORTAL*_ If applicable, add the new resource version to the license page of the previous versions [how to create/update license pages | https://www.kielipankki.fi/intra/creating-license-pages/ ]
 # [ ] _*?META*_ Update the [COMEDI | https://clarino.uib.no/comedi/records] record: add relations to previous or parallel versions/variants of the corpus
-# [ ] _*+PORTAL*_ Create or update the resource group page, and make sure the COMEDI record also contains a link to the resource group page
+# [ ] _*+PORTAL*_ Create or update the resource group page, and make sure the metadata record also contains a link to the resource group page
 # [ ] _*?META*_ If required, create a portal page "shortname: Notes for the user", to inform about found issues in the data.
-Make sure the [COMEDI | https://clarino.uib.no/comedi/records] record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the COMEDI description).
+Make sure the [COMEDI | https://clarino.uib.no/comedi/records] record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the metadata description).
 # [ ] _*+PORTAL*_ Publish news about the new corpus on the Portal
 # [ ] _*+DB*_ Add the Language Bank Publication Date to the [resource database | https://www.kielipankki.fi/wp-admin/admin.php?page=wpda_wpdp_1_1]
 # [ ] _*?SUPPORT*_ Inform the depositor/rightholder about the publication